tgunnoe/darktop/README.md

 ```

-### Upgrade to nixUnstable, for  [ flake support](https://nixos.wiki/wiki/Flakes)
+### Upgrade to nixUnstable for flakes

-This is a newer nonchannel-based future.
-Channels are impure because they refer
+[Flakes](https://nixos.wiki/wiki/Flakes) are a newer nonchannel-based future in
-to a system variable, which almost always will be different on every machine.
+nix.
+Channels are impure because they refer to global variables `nix-channel --list`, which almost always will be different on every machine.
 Flakes lock sources in place and allow for full reproducability everywhere.

 ```
 $ nix-env -iA nixpkgs.nixUnstable nixpkgs.cacert; \
-sudo systemctl daemon-reload; sudo systemctl restart nix-daemon
+systemctl daemon-reload; systemctl restart nix-daemon
 ```

 Then logout and back into the terminal session and check that `--version` is not ``2.3`.